ablogo/AuthFastApi/README.md

 http://127.0.0.1:8000/docs
 ```

-## Description
-The goal of this project is to learn Python and FastApi.
-It will be updated as new versions of these tools are released.

-It is a microservice for user administration and authenication, using JWT tokens and encrypting the information within it.

-Different approaches are used.

-That is why there may be different implementations performing the same functions.

-[!NOTE]
+> [!NOTE]
-Since the project is used for learning, it does not strictly follow the concept of microservices, where each microservice should have its own realm of responsability
+> Since the project is used for learning, it does not strictly follow the concept of microservices, where each microservice should have its own realm of responsability